Palestinians brace for more violence after reprisal attacks in the West Bank

 "I don't think it's a battle over land.
 I think it's a battle over culture.
 It's a battle over ideologies," said Gedaliah, who wonders "at what point do we say we can't live with these people?"

-But Elisheva Blum is certain of one thing.
+But Gedaliah is certain of one thing.
 There's no going back to the way things were.

 "The way I see it is that the lion has been sleeping," she said, referring to Israel.
 "It's just gotten woken up."